domenjeric/kumuluzee-opentracing-sample/README.md

         ```

 3. Docker 1.13.0 (or newer):
-    * If you have installed Maven, you can check the version by typing the following in a command line:
+    * If you have installed Docker, you can check the version by typing the following in a command line:

         ```bash
         $ docker --version